To The Male Critic Writing About Alicia Vikander's Boobs: Don't

 In fact, this conversation shouldn't even be about Vikander's sexiness or not.
 Sexiness is objective and means different things to different people.
 What's important here is that Vikander should be critiqued for her performance, not her appearance.
 (Though, honestly, she looks fantastic!)

-Why can't we, instead focus on how Vikander truly brought Croft's origin story to life through her hard work and training?
+Why can't we, instead focus on how Vikander truly brought Craft's origin story to life through her hard work and training?
 Did you know that Vikander gained 12 pounds of muscle in preparation for the film?
-That's incredible and really highlights the strength and dedication women possess.
+That's incredible and really highlights the strength and resilience women possess.

 "I stepped into that room and saw Lara Croft, the female protagonist of a video game, something I had never seen before," Vikander said.

-It's time that we all stop projecting our over sexualised views of characters onto the women who play them and instead examine these characters' cultural impacts.
+It's time that we all stop projecting our over sexualized views of characters onto the women who play them and instead examine these characters' cultural impacts.

 Advertisement